MicrosoftLearning/mslearn-ai-services/Instructions/Labs/04-use-a-container.md

 ---
 lab:
     title: 'Use an Azure AI Services Container'
-    description: 'Deploy your own container and use Azure AI Services within it'
+    description: 'Deploy your own container and use Azure AI Services within it.'
 ---

 # Use an Azure AI Services Container